-Gasoline and diesel sales account for approximately 70 to 80% of total revenue, followed by Jet A-1 and kerosene sales which comprise about 5 to 10% while LPG accounts for around 5 to 8%.
+Gasoline and diesel continue to be the top sales contributors comprising 73% to 76% of total revenue, with Gasoline at 35% to 37% and Diesel at 38% to 39%.
+The rest of the products currently contribute below 10% each, ranging from 1% to 7%.
 The remaining revenue largely comes from non-fuels, such as sales of petrochemicals and lubricants.